Keyword Research Strategies For Law Firms (2026 Update)

 - Which firms consistently appear in the Maps Pack

-- How many reviews they have
+- How many reviews they have (and their average rating)

 - What GBP categories they’re using

-- Their law firm names (are they keyword optimized?)
+- Their law firm names (are they keyword-optimized?)

-- Their photo count and types
+- Their photo count and types (profiles with 100+ photos get 520% more phone calls)

 - Their Google Business Profile posting frequency